efoncubierta/cloudspec-site/content/en/docs/Providers/aws/ec2_local_gateway.md

 ---
-title: "Transit Gateway"
+title: "Local Gateway"
-linkTitle: "Transit Gateway"
+linkTitle: "Local Gateway"
 description: >
   All about resource aws:ec2:local_gateway.
 ---

-## Properties
+## Members
 * **local_gateway_id**
 (`string`):
 The ID of the local gateway.